-Students will conduct an independent research dissertation that incorporates subject matter from one of the taught modules in a deeper examination of a surgical issue.
+Students will conduct an independent research dissertation that incorporates subject matter from one of the taught modules in a deeper examination of a surgical/medical issue.
 Statistical support and assistance will be available to each scholar as required throughout the Research process.
-Clinical supervisors will provide mentorship to ensure adherence to established standards for the completion of a MCh dissertation, including:
+Clinical supervisors will provide mentorship to ensure adherence to established standards for the completion of an MSc dissertation, including:

-- Ethical research: if the thesis includes the use of information relating to humans or animals, including biological samples or data, full ethical approval must have been obtained in order for the work to be completed. - Originality: the candidate must demonstrate an ability to conduct an original research investigation and to test a hypothesis, which may be their own or that of someone else. - Knowledge of the field: the candidate must be able to connect their research hypothesis and theme to wider knowledge of the subject and they must demonstrate their familiarity with relevant published work on the topic, including work published since the thesis work was undertaken. - Publishability: the material in the thesis should be suitable for publication in a peerreviewed, high impact journal relevant to the thesis topic.
+- Ethical research: if the thesis includes the use of information relating to humans or animals, including biological samples or data, full ethical approval must have been obtained. - Originality: the candidate must demonstrate an ability to conduct an original research investigation. - Knowledge of the field: the candidate must be able to connect their research theme to wider knowledge of the subject and they must demonstrate their familiarity with relevant published work on the topic, including work published since the thesis work was undertaken. - Publishability: the material in the thesis should be suitable for publication in a peer reviewed, high impact journal relevant to the thesis topic.
 The format of the thesis does not have to be presented in publishable format for the purposes of the award of the degree. - Presentation: the thesis must be written clearly, concisely and must follow standard scientific arrangement. - Examination: the candidate must be examined on the written thesis and the examination outcome must be successful.